abolfazlshirazi/EDAPP/README.md

 * **Solutions**

-    The obtained solutions for each algorithm regarding all problems in the benchmark (5 algorithms | 57 problems | 25 runs).
+    The obtained solutions for each algorithm regarding all problems in the benchmark (5 algorithms, 57 problems, 25 runs).

 ## Credit